General Registration & Season Information

 What is the difference between levels

 Boys “A” Divisions are offered at u10, u12 and u14 while Girls "A" divisions are offered at u12 and u14.
 In addition, B levels may be split into tiers with separate groupings for novice “Rookie” teams or more advanced “Veteran” teams.
-Upper level teams require advanced lacrosse skills and players must demonstrate higher levels lacrosse skills, athleticism, and commitment in order to participate.
+Upper-level teams require advanced lacrosse skills and players must demonstrate higher levels lacrosse skills, athleticism, and commitment in order to participate.
 The number of players that try out at specific positions also influences the decisions.
-Players that are selected to play at the highest level within their age group will have to reconfirm their commitment to make all the practices and games before they are placed on the team.
+Players that are selected to play at the highest level within their age group will have to reconfirm their commitment to making all the practices and games before they are placed on the team.